 No matter which way you choose, you will want to put the Parmesan in an airtight container.
 It can be a plastic or glass dish with a lid or a plastic zip bag.
 Make sure to leave much head space.

-How to Thaw Parmesan Cheese?
+How to Defrost Frozen Parmesan Cheese?

 To thaw Parmesan cheese, move it over to the fridge and wait.
 You will want to do this at least 24 hours ahead of when you plan to use it.
 That makes sure it has plenty of time to thaw.
 Obviously, larger blocks will thaw longer than smaller chunks or shredded cheese.

-If you have shredded the cheese and you plan to melt it, you can add the it to your dish or sauce while it is still frozen.
+If you have shredded the cheese and you plan to melt it, you can add it to your dish or sauce while it is still frozen.
 The process of cooking your meal will thaw the cheese and melt it.